Global Economic Symposium

 The Global Economic Symposium (abbreviated GES) is an annual conference organized by the Kiel Institute for the World Economy and the Bertelsmann Stiftung in cooperation with the German National Library of Economics (ZBW) – Leibniz Information Centre for Economics – that seeks to address global problems and formulate socially desirable responses.
-The GES primarily focuses on problems that cannot be solved by individual countries or organizations alone and therefore require global cooperation between leading policy makers, business executives, academics and other representatives of civil communities.
-José Manuel Barroso, President of the European Commission is the Patron of the GES.
+The GES primarily focuses on problems that cannot be solved by individual countries or organizations alone and therefore require global cooperation between leading policymakers, business executives, academics, and other representatives of civil communities.
+José Manuel Barroso, President of the European Commission, is the Patron of the GES.
 The conferences each year are attended by more than 400 people from around the globe, among them Nobel Laureates, Ministers, EU-Commissioners, CEOs and Academics.

 Annual meetings

 GES 2008

-The first annual Global Economic Symposium convened at Schloss Plön Plön Castle in the city of Plön, Schleswig-Holstein, Germany on September 4–5th 2008.
+The first annual Global Economic Symposium convened at Schloss Plön Plön Castle in the city of Plön, Schleswig-Holstein, Germany, on September 4–5th 2008.